 Types of Data

 Depending on the types of data you collect, a variety of laws or security regulations may apply to your form.
 It's always important to make sure that you collect only the types of data that you actually need.

 You MUST collect credit card information through a PCI-compliant provider such as PayPal or Authorize.Net.
 FormAssembly is PCI DSS certified and meets the standards for PCI Compliance Level 1, which has the strictest requirements.
 We also offer integrations with PayPal, Stripe, CyberSource, Freshbooks, Authorize.Net, Chargent, and iATS Payments.

 HIPAA and ePHI Compliance

 Special laws govern the collection of electronically protected health information (ePHI).
 In general, the content of the collected data is less important than who collects it and how it is handled.
-Since FormAssembly is now HIPAA compliant, you can collect ePHI, so long as you are a member of our Compliance Cloud plan.
+Since FormAssembly is now HIPAA compliant, you can collect ePHI, so long as you are a member of our Enterprise or Government Plans.